MarcAndreSeguin/perfect-21/notes.md

 Created frontend (vite or nextjs) to display JSON response and "pretty cards" (on refresh)

-Next: "Quiz" component with Vite buttons
+Created Action buttons and logic to "Quiz" (true / false) component with Vite buttons

+Deployed on Vercel

 # 2025-09-23a
 Creating and more refined JSON response.
 First entry is a pretty string.